ethicsai/ethical-gardeners/docs/source/tutorials/config.rst

-Tutorial: Configuration Guide for Ethical Gardeners Simulation
+Configuration Guide for Ethical Gardeners Simulation
 ==============================================================

-This tutorial explains how to configure the Ethical Gardeners simulation environment using Hydra.
+This tutorial explains how to configure the Ethical Gardeners simulation environment using `Hydra <https://hydra.cc/>`__.
 You'll learn about all available configuration options, their meanings, and how to customize your experiments.

 Hydra Configuration System Overview
 -----------------------------------